United Nations Conference on Sustainable Development, 20-22 June 2012, Rio de Janeiro

 Twenty years after the 1992 'Earth Summit' in Rio de Janeiro, the 2012 United Nations Conference on Sustainable Development in Rio (also known as Rio+20) resulted in a document containing clear and practical steps for the implementation of sustainable development.

-At the Conference, Member States decided to launch a process to develop a set of Sustainable Development Goals (SDGs), building on the and converging with the post-2015 development agenda.
+At the Conference, Member States decided to launch a process to develop a set of Sustainable Development Goals (SDGs), building on the Millennium Development Goals (MDGs) and converging with the post-2015 development agenda.

 The Conference also adopted innovative guidelines on green economy policies, and put in place a strategy for financing sustainable development.